Updated July 18, 2020

-At Vanilla Gelateria in Milan, I tried coconut and watermelon.
-I really had no idea where to go, to find the best gelato.
+At Vanilla Gelateria in Milan, I tried coconut and watermelon; each spoonful was like biting into a piece of fresh fruit.
+I really had no idea where to go in Milan to find the best gelato.
 I just decided the constant line outside the door was a good sign.
-I wasn’t disappointed.
-Vanilla has been in business since the 1950’s.
-Using only seasonal ingredients from around Italy, each spoonful was like biting into a piece of fresh fruit.
-I also liked this place because they had some pretty tables outside to sit and rest your weary feet.
-Many gelaterias are strictly walk away.
+Vanilla has been in business since the 1950s.
+They use only seasonal ingredients from around Italy.
+I also liked Vanilla because they had some pretty tables outside where you could sit and rest your weary feet.
+Many gelaterias are strictly take away.

 During my last trip to Rome, I discovered Fatamorgana gelateria.
 Fatamorgana was like falling in love all over again.
-I went crazy and tried all sorts of new and avant-garde flavors: ricotta with citrus, vanilla rice, madagascar chocolate, blueberry chocolate, even balsamic and basil.
+I went crazy, and tried several avant-garde flavors: ricotta with citrus, vanilla rice, Madagascar chocolate, blueberry chocolate, even balsamic and basil.
 The flavors were all pure and fresh, but my favorite was the almond orange.
-It had small bits of ground nuts in it, and managed to be rich and refreshing all at the same time.
+It had small bits of ground nuts in it and managed to be rich and refreshing all at the same time.

-Pistachio ice cream, has always been a favorite of mine.
+Pistachio ice cream was always a favorite of mine.
 Since eating pistachio gelato, I don’t even order ice cream anymore.
-Pistachio gelato is like popping a handful of freshly shelled nuts into your mouth all at once; with each bite you get a burst of fresh, creamy, nutty flavor.
-Pistachio ice cream is sort of a pale minty green color, and often doesn’t even have any nuts in it.
+Pistachio gelato is like popping a handful of freshly shelled nuts into your mouth all at once; with each bite, you get a burst of fresh, creamy, nutty flavor.
+Pistachio ice cream is sort of a pale minty green color and often doesn’t even have any nuts in it.
 Pistachio gelato is a green-brown color, with plenty of finely crushed nuts in it: makes me wonder what I was eating before – was it food?

 Gelato is made with all natural, seasonal ingredients most of the time.
 If you’re not certain you’re getting the real deal, look for signs that say gelato naturale or gelato artigianale.